zalavariandris/ikon.view/README.md

 # ikon.view

 A web application, to browse hungarian artists and exhibitions.
-Based on (IkOn's)[https://ikon.hu/] database
+Built with Vue.
+Original data source from [https://ikon.hu/] (2020 december)
+> :warning: The api server is hosted on heroku free tier.
+So it need a couple of minutes to launch.

 working demo: